EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Conclusion

 \section{Conclusion}

-We proposed a novel Bi-Fovea Self-Attention (BFSA) and Bi-Fovea Feedforward Network (BFFN).
-Their core idea is derived from the unique bi-fovea structure of eagle vision.
-BFSA and BFFN can facilitate networks to model the global feature dependencies of images while extracting fine-grained feature representations of targets.
-Additionally, we designed a Bionic Eagle Vision (BEV) block based on BFSA and BFFN.
-This BEV block combines the advantages of convolutions and transformers.
-Furthermore, we constructed a general pyramid vision backbone network family called Eagle Vision Transformers (EViTs) by stacking BEV blocks.
-Experimental results show that EViTs can be effectively used as backbone network for various mainstream vision tasks, and has excellent performance in image classification, object detection and semantic segmentation tasks.
-Especially in terms of computational complexity and performance, EViTs have significant competitive advantages compared with other counterparts.
+{In this paper, a} novel Bi-Fovea Self-Attention (BFSA) and Bi-Fovea Feedforward Network (BFFN) {are proposed.} Their core {ideas are} derived from the unique bi-fovea structure of eagle {eyes}, {which is referred to as Bi-Foveal Visual Interaction (BFVI).} {The} BFSA and BFFN can facilitate networks to model the global feature dependencies of images while extracting fine-grained feature representations of {the} targets.
+Additionally, a Bionic Eagle Vision (BEV) block {is designed {on the basis of} the BFSA and BFFN.} This BEV block combines the advantages of convolutions and transformers.
+Furthermore, a general {family of pyramidal} vision backbone {networks} called Eagle Vision Transformers (EViTs) is constructed by stacking BEV blocks.
+Experimental results show that {the} EViTs demonstrate excellent performance in image classification, object detection and semantic segmentation tasks. {In the future, we will further explore the advantages of combining eagle vision with vision transformers and conduct studies on linear attention models to {increase} the applicability and interpretability of {the} EViTs.}